October 2, 2025 · Mikhail Vasiliev

-Almost 10 Years of Searching: from Egypt Old Kingdom to Next Run
+Almost 10 years of searching: from Egypt: Old Kingdom to Next Run

 Since 2015, Clarus Victoria games have found their audience and recognition.

-Historical, story-driven strategies about Ancient Egypt and Antiquity turned out to be in a 'blue ocean'—a niche with almost no competition and stable demand.
+Historical, story-driven strategies about Ancient Egypt and Antiquity turned out to be in a 'blue ocean' - a niche with almost no competition and stable demand.

 Egyptologists were involved as consultants, which was highly valued by fans of historical authenticity.
 At its peak, the team included 20-30 people counting external specialists and close volunteers.